 What was your original inspiration?
 What made you decide to go jump ship and travel?

-In September 2011, we went on an 8 day trip to Greece that took us around Santorini, Athens, and the Peloponnese.
-It was a great trip but it was only 8 days.
+In September 2011, we went on an eight-day trip to Greece that took us around Santorini, Athens, and the Peloponnese.
+It was a great trip, but it was only eight days.
 We thought “this doesn’t make sense.”
-We just spent $5,000 for an 8 day trip to Greece.
+We just spent $5,000 for an eight-day trip to Greece.
 There has to be a more efficient, cost-effective way to travel.
 The answer for us was long-term travel and backpacking.
-We could stretch this budget much farther and see other amazing places if we saved our money and took off for a year.
-Then out of nowhere, one year became two – and here we are!
+We could stretch this budget much further and see other amazing places if we saved our money and took off for a year.
+Then out of nowhere, one year became two — and here we are!

 I’m always curious: how did you find this site?

 Well, I’m glad the site was so helpful!
 Were you afraid before you went on your trip?
-A lot of people get nervous going away for 6 months and here you were planning to be away for two years.
+A lot of people get nervous going away for six months, and here you were planning to be away for two years.

 We were definitely very anxious about our travel plans a month or so before the trip.
 All these questions were spinning through our head:

 “Are we going to like traveling as much as we THINK we will?”